OggyP/minecraft/README.md

 # Minecraft in C++ and OpenGL

-This is a bad minecraft clone and my first OpenGL application I have made that wasn't from a tutorial.
+This is a bad Minecraft clone and my first OpenGL application I have made that wasn't from a tutorial.

 ## Controls

-The controls are the same as minecraft's controls.
+The controls are the same as Minecraft's controls.

 > Use the mouse to look around.